zenml-io/zenml-projects/zen-news-summarization/README.md

 # Switching to scheduled pipelines with Vertex

-The potential of an application like `ZenNews` can be only unlocked by scheduling summarization pipelines instead of manually triggering them.
+The potential of an application like `ZenNews` can be only unlocked by scheduling summarization pipelines instead of manually triggering them yourself.
 In order to showcase it, we will set up a fully remote GCP stack and use the `VertexOrchestrator` to schedule the pipeline.

 ## Deploy ZenML on GCP

-Before you start building the stack, you need to deploy ZenML.
-For more information on how you can achieve do that on GCP, please check [the corresponding docs page](https://docs.zenml.io/getting-started/deploying-zenml).
+Before you start building the stack, you need to deploy ZenML on GCP.
+For more information on how you can achieve do that, please check [the corresponding docs page](https://docs.zenml.io/getting-started/deploying-zenml).

 ## ZenNews Stack